 This page will be updated as new information becomes available.

-As of October 1, 2025, the federal government has shut down after Congress failed to secure funding before the midnight deadline on September 30th.
+The federal government shut down on October 1 and remains shutdown after several failed attempts by Congress to pass a short-term funding bill.
 This remains a highly fluid situation as lawmakers continue to negotiate a path forward.

 Academy staff and consultants are monitoring this situation and actively engaging with members of Congress to emphasize the critical ramifications this shutdown will have on Academy members and health care systems along with federal nutrition programs.

-The Office of Management and Budget has significant latitude on how agencies and personnel are deemed “essential” and they have indicated in a memo that there could be significant disruption to agencies not deemed a priority of the administration.
+The Office of Management and Budget has significant latitude on how agencies and personnel are deemed "essential".
+They have indicated in a memo that there could be significant disruption to agencies not deemed a priority of the administration.

 What Expiration/Shutdown Means for Health Agencies and Programs